Which country has the most national parks in the world? Australia!

 Australia is a crazy old place with a lot of stories to tell.
-You’re entering Australia’s national parks which means that you’re entering some of its most protected and sacred land to a lot of different peoples.
+You’re entering Australia’s national parks which means that you’re entering some of its most protected and sacred land.

 So just be cool, homie.
 Travel well, be responsible, and leave no trace.
 Australians aren’t perfect, but overall, it’s a pretty clean place.
 Even if it wasn’t, why would you want to make it worse?

-So grab your swag, budget backpacking tent, or pimped-out van (the 21st-century swagman) and be on it with it!
-Visit Australia’s best national parks, take lotsa awesome snaps, leave nothing but footprints, bury your poop if it comes to that, and have a sick one!
+So grab your swag, budget backpacking tent, or pimped-out van (the 21st-century swagman) and get on it with it!
+Visit Australia and its best national parks, take lotsa awesome snaps, leave nothing but footprints, bury your poop if it comes to that, and have a sick one!

 And if you do happen to see a platypus out there, that’s the holy grail!
 I owe you a Vegemite sandwich.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!